Buying a short-term health plan in New Mexico

 - New Mexico currently defaults to the federal rules for short-term plans.

 - Plans with initial terms up to 364 days and total duration, including renewals, of up to 36 months can be offered as of October 2018.

-- And the NM Superintendent of Insurance is expected to issue regulations limiting plan duration in the fall of 2018
+- And the state’s Superintendent of Insurance is expected to issue regulations limiting plan duration in the fall of 2018.

-- At least three insurers offer short-term plans in New Mexico.
+- At least two insurers offer short-term plans in New Mexico.

 New Mexico defaults to federal short-term regulations

 The Trump Administration is allowing short-term health insurance plans to be offered with extended durations as of October 2, 2018, unless a state has its own restrictions.